Como: Early Middle Ages

-Following the fall of the Western Roman Empire, Como's history mirrored that of Lombardy, experiencing periods of control by the Goths, Byzantines, and later the Langobards.
-The Langobards, a Germanic people originating from Scandinavia, profoundly impacted the region after their arrival in the Po Valley in 568 AD under King Alboin.
-They established the Lombard Kingdom, initially encompassing Northern Italy and later expanding to include Tuscany and parts of Southern Italy.
-Under Lombard rule, Como prospered, largely due to the reconstruction of Queen Theudelind's road, a crucial trade route connecting Germany and the Italian Peninsula, enhancing Como's strategic and commercial importance.
+After the fall of the Western Roman Empire, the history of Como followed that of the rest of Lombardy, being occupied by the Goths, the Byzantines, and later the Langobards.
+The Langobards were a significant people in the region.
+Originating in Scandinavia, this Germanic group arrived in the Po Valley in 568, led by King Alboin.
+The Langobards established the Lombard Kingdom, which initially encompassed only modern-day Northern Italy, but later expanded to include Tuscany, Umbria, and portions of Southern Italy.
+Under Lombard rule, Como continued to flourish, particularly due to the reconstruction of Queen Theudelind's road, which connected Germany and the Italian Peninsula, providing the town with strategic access to commerce.